 Feed Zone: There will be Osmo Nutrition at the neutral feed.
-If you have your own special mix and secret smart pills, leave them at the start with Osmo or Echelon who will take them out to a feed stop on route for you.
+If you have your own special mix and secret smart pills, leave them at the start with Osmo or Sponsoring Bike Shop who will take them out to the first feed stop for you.
 (Make sure they’re well-marked with your name.)

 Be safe.
 Make sure your bike is in excellent working order before coming out and have fresh rubber.
 For Old Caz a cross bike is the best choice but mtb with skinnys or road w/ fat tires if you dare.
 A poorly cared for bike is a hazard for everyone.
 Hopper #2 Chileno Valley has no gravel and is a pure road ride.

 Do not cross the yellow line.
 Do not cross the yellow line.
 Do not cross the yellow line.
 Did you catch that?
 Do not cross the yellow line.
 At times early on the pace may slow and the group will swell, but that doesn’t give you license to cross that line.
 Stay in one lane.
 Oh, and when there is NO yellow line…stay to the right!